-Table 13-55 shows that, for the 2024/2025 planning period, 77.6 percent of the ARR MW are based on generation inside the zone where the ARR load is located and 22.1 percent of the ARR MW are based on generation outside the zone where the ARR load is located.
+Table 13-53 shows that, for the 2024/2025 planning period, 77.6 percent of the ARR MW are based on generation inside the zone where the ARR load is located and 22.1 percent of the ARR MW are based on generation outside the zone where the ARR load is located.
 In contrast, only 17.4 percent of congestion resulted from constraints inside the zone where load is located and 82.6 percent of congestion resulted from constraints outside the zone where load is located during the 2024/2025 planning period.
-This illustrates one of the fundamental issues with the path based approach which originated in a cost of service design where most load was served by generation in the same zone as load.
+This illustrates one of the fundamental issues with the path based approach which originated in a cost of service design where most load was served by generation in the increased by 3,758 MW (3.4 percent) from the 2023/2024 to the 2024/2025 planning period.
+The cleared volume of Stage 1B ARR MW increased 4.6 percentage points from 21.9 percent in the 2022/2023 planning period to 26.5 percent in the 2023/2024 planning period.

+same zone as load.
 In fact, in the PJM market, which operates as an integrated network, a significant proportion of congestion results from constraints that are not in the same zone as load.
 The path based approach cannot and does not reflect the actual congestion paid by load.